Give yourself something to look forward to

 For each of our holidays, there is a single supplement for those wishing to have their own room.
 On some of our holidays which include a night in wilderness accommodation (i.e. an overnight husky safari) then the whole group will share dormitory-style accommodation.
 Single rooms are not possible on this type of holiday, but they are available in all other accommodations.
 Our team of travel experts will be able to discuss this with you at the time of booking.

-What happens if myself or a member of my party start to show COVID symptoms during my holiday?
+What happens if myself or a member of my party display COVID symptoms during my holiday?

-If you become unwell during your holiday then it is vital that you alert a member of staff in the destination (either a local representative if your destination has one or the reception team) as quickly as possible, ideally by phone.
+If you become unwell during your holiday then it is vital that you alert a member of staff in the destination (either a local representative or the accommodation's reception team) as quickly as possible and ideally by phone.
 You must remain in your hotel room.
 The local team will then ensure you receive medical attention as soon as possible.

-If you are showing COVID-19 symptoms, then they will arrange a test and you will be asked to quarantine until the results are reported.
-During that time the local team will do everything they can to keep you comfortable and arrange that meals and other necessities are brought to your room but any additional costs will have to be covered by your own travel insurance.
+If you are showing COVID-19 symptoms, then a test will be arranged and you will be asked to quarantine until the results are reported.
+During that time the local team will do everything they can to keep you comfortable and arrange that meals and other necessities are brought to your room.
+Please note that we can not cover any additional costs you might incur and they should be reclaimed from your travel insurer.

 Further advice for UK travellers